 What is belladonna and opium?

-Opium is also a natural substance made from the seeds of a plant.
-The medicinal form of opium is an opioid pain medication, sometimes called a narcotic.
+Belladonna and opium are natural substances made from plant sources.
+The medicinal form of opium is an opioid pain medication.

-Belladonna and opium is a combination medicine used to treat moderate to severe pain caused by muscle spasms in the tubes that connect the kidneys to the bladder.
+Belladonna and opium rectal is a combination medicine used to treat moderate to severe pain caused by muscle spasms in the tubes that connect the kidneys to the bladder.

 Belladonna and opium may also be used for purposes not listed in this medication guide.